 - Read their chapter on traditional knowledge and industry

 - Read their chapter on Arctic Winter Games as a new way of building capacities

 Informally Aquired Skills

-The project focuses on informally aquired skills in Greenland.
-What kind of informally aquired skills does the Greenlandic population possess?
-How can these informally aquired skills be recognized and how can this recognition make way for broadening the palette of opporitunities for especially young people living in the Arctic?
+The project focuses on informally acquired skills in Greenland.
+What kind of informally acquired skills does the Greenlandic population possess?
+How can these informally acquired skills be recognized and how can this recognition make way for broadening the palette of opportunities for especially young people living in the Arctic?